top of page

 KUSA Hero Pic vertical compressed.png

-My name is Grant Johnson, and I am a multimedia journalist and graduate researcher currently pursuing a Master's in Investigative Journalism at Arizona State University's Cronkite School.
+My name is Grant Johnson, and I am a multimedia journalist and graduate researcher currently pursuing a Master's in Investigative Journalism at Arizona State University's Cronkite School ahead of my August 2026 graduation.

-A significant part of my identity centers on research about Gen Z news consumption habits.
-I believe viewers shouldn't have to sacrifice compelling storytelling regardless of how they choose to consume news, whether through traditional linear TV or social media platforms.
+Much of my research focuses on how Gen Z consumes news.
+I believe viewers shouldn't have to sacrifice compelling storytelling regardless of how they choose to consume it, whether through traditional linear TV or social media platforms.
 I frequently teach sessions at journalism conventions nationwide, focusing on how journalists can better engage younger audiences through storytelling that meets the moment.

 Currently, I serve as a graduate assistant for the Robert Wood Johnson Foundation Southwest Health Reporting and Communications Initiative, which enhances health journalism focused on underserved communities in the American Southwest.
-This role allows me to combine my passion for investigative work with meaningful community impact.
+As part of the initiative, I host the Pathways to Equity podcast, which explores health disparities in the Southwest and the people and initiatives working to challenge them through more equitable access to healthcare.

-My goal remains unchanged from my early days: to tell stories that make a difference, one story at a time.
-While I recognize I'm still early in my career, my next-generation approach to digital storytelling and commitment to thorough investigation set my work apart as I prepare to join a local TV newsroom upon graduation.
+My goal remains unchanged from my early days: to tell stories that make a difference.
+My next-generation approach to digital storytelling and commitment to thorough investigation have shaped everything I've built so far, and this August, I bring that work to a local TV newsroom.

 REEL